NirvanaPayments/Nirvana/README.md

 Nirvana enables a customer to instantly transact with a merchant using a cryptocurrency of their choice.

-Prerequisites: Please follow all steps in http://pages.cs.wisc.edu/~ace/install-charm.html, add install zmq.
+Prerequisites: Please follow all steps in http://pages.cs.wisc.edu/~ace/install-charm.html, and install zmq.

 The structure of this repository is as follows: